 Our clubhouse provides an excellent anchor for the club’s social events.
 Inspired by the vintage lighthouses along the Northern Lake Huron / Georgian Bay coastlines, this wheelchair–accessible facility offers washrooms, showers and a lounge with a gas fireplace.
 The spacious decks are equipped with gas barbecues and have a great view of the brilliant sunsets over Lake Huron.
 It’s a great place to put up your feet after a race, meet other members entertain friends and bring children if the boat gets too wet or small.

 The Grand Bend area offers sandy beaches just a short walk from the clubhouse.
 There are a variety of restaurants, shops, supermarkets and activities for the whole family.
 It is all walkable.
 The nearby Oakwood Inn offers luxury accommodation plus golf and tennis.
 The Huron County Playhouse less than 5 km away is one of Canada’s most successful summer theatres with a playbill suitable for the entire family.
 The Pinery Provincial Park is less than 2 miles to the South.
 One of the unique benefits of boat ownership at Grand Bend is the opportunity to watch the annual Canada Day fireworks display from the lake.

 Opportunities for New Sailors

 Whether you’re 7 or 70, a novice or an old salt, there are sailing activities you can enjoy at Grand Bend.
-The club has organized sail training events in co-operation with BOOM PLUS, the teaching program operated by the Ontario Sailing Association.
+The club has organized sail training events in co-operation with the BOOM teaching program operated by the Ontario Sailing Association.
 Club members see these courses as a way to bring along future crew or members.
 Several of our boat owners are in need of additional crew from time to time.
 Many of the club’s current boat owners got their feet wet by sailing as crewmembers in club races.

 Launch, Haulout and Storage